copious-world/message-relay-services/README.md

 > Looking at this [msgpack](https://github.com/msgpack) for binary (near binary) transfer of messages.

 > It is poissible to do payload nesting from the point of view of custom encoders and decoders.

+## Overriding the Message Queue Class

+The JSON message queue, which the base class for queue handling in all the servers and clients, is written in a way to provide basic functionality for unloading JSON messages from string buffers and putting them into an object queue.
+There is no pretention that this class is written with any efficiency or elegance in mind.
+So, while it works well enough for small JSON objects riding through the clients and servers, it may be awkward for larger data objects, and it might be written more efficiently as well.

+There are two possible ways of replacing the class.
+One is to write a new base class with the same name and depositing it in the directory **json-message-queue** within the module.
+Another way is to override exposed classes for which it is a bases, changing methods, and then mentioning those new classes in the configuration files for applications.

+In other languages than JavaScript, this override might have been done in a different way.
+Also, there is the possibility of extracting the base class *JSONMessageQueue* and making npm manage differences.
+Perhaps something like this will be done in the future.
+For now, changes can be made more locally.
+It may mean that one or two methods has to be repeated in subclasses.

+* **JsonMessageHandlerRelay**
+* **EndpointReplier**
+* **JSONMessageQueue**